ItsPixL/studymate-tracker/README.md

 ![StudyMate Logo](logo.png)
 # StudyMate 📚

-*A minimal Python study‑time tracker you run from the terminal.*
+*A minimal Python study‑time tracker you run from the terminal^1.*
 Studymate is *your* solution to focussing on your learning.

 Log each study session by **subject**, **date**, and **duration** then shows weekly and all‑time summaries.